clicon/clixon-docs/controller.rst

 A typical controller session works as follows:

-1. A `sync pull` retrieves the configurations from the devices into the devices section of the controller config.
+1. A `pull` retrieves the configurations from the devices into the devices section of the controller config.
-2. The user edits a service defintion and commits
+2. The user edits a service definition and commits
-3. The commit triggers the PyAPI services code, which rewrites the device config
+3. The commit triggers PyAPI services code, which rewrites the device config
 4. The updated device config is validated by the controller
 5. The updated device config is pushed to the devices, and if successful committed by the controller

-In the clixon controller the `sync push` of the device config works by a transaction mechanism involving the controller and a set of remote devices:
+In the clixon controller the `push` of the device config works by a transaction mechanism involving the controller and a set of remote devices:

 1. Check: The remote device is checked for updates, if it is out of sync, the transaction is aborted
 2. Edit: The new config is pushed to the remote devices
 3. Validate: The new config is validated on the remote devices
 4. Wait: wait for all validations to succeed
 5. Commit: If validation succeeds, the new config is committed on all devices
-6. Discard: If validation is not successful, or only a `sync push validate` was requested, the config is reverted on all remote devices.
+6. Discard: If validation is not successful, or only a `push validate` was requested, the config is reverted on all remote devices.

 Use the show transaction command to get more info why the most recent transaction failed::